Philosophy Made Slightly Less Difficult

 - Kingdom Categories: Life of the Mind

-In 160 pages, I and my co-author, friend, and Biola colleague, Garry DeWeese, penned this useful introduction to philosophy.
+I and my co-author, friend, and Biola colleague, Garry DeWeese, penned this useful introduction to philosophy.
 Garry was perfect for this co-authorship: a smart and insightful thinker on several fronts in philosophy, theology, and the sciences, a fabulous and much admired teacher, and full of pastoral qualities that make his life and work most winsome.
 We have been friends for over thirty years now, and it was a joy to write a book together with such enriching background knowledge.

 Some have said that this book is the adjusted and more accessible version of my co-authored book, Philosophical Foundations for a Christian Worldview (2003).
 The statement is not unfair but maybe slightly overstated.
 True, my book with Garry is a fabulous way to be initiated into a study of my book with Bill Craig.
 But my book with Garry stands on its own too.
 We attempted to write a readable book that provides a useful discussion of basic philosophical distinctions relevant for doing theology and for constructing and defending a Christian worldview.
 Similar to the perspective and approach with Philosophical Foundations for a Christian Worldview, we try to introduce important areas of philosophy but also show how the Christian worldview is distinct in a particular area.